-Add fireplaces, bookshelves, tables, and picture frames to the living room in your dolls' house.
+Add fireplaces, bookshelves, tables, and picture frames to the living room in your dollhouse.
 Make your own furniture projects for contemporary or period rooms.
 Once again, you can adapt projects from other rooms to fit a dolls' house living room.
 The simple table can be made into a sideboard or a narrow console table or coffee table, and an armoire can be fitted with shelves for a television.
-Dolls' house living room furniture projects include:

-By adapting sizes and shapes, these simple projects for a dolls' house bedroom can be adapted to make a wide range of bed styles, as well as combination armoires and bookcase storage units.
+By adapting sizes and shapes, simple projects for a dollhouse bedroom can be adapted to make a wide range of bed styles, as well as combination armoires and bookcase storage units.
 For painted projects, basswood makes a good material.
-For stained projects, make them from a fine-grained hardwood like mahogany or walnut.Continue to 5 of 8 below.
+For stained projects, make them from a fine-grained hardwood like mahogany or walnut.Continue to 5 of 6 below.

 Paint and Faux Finishes for Miniatures

 While you can easily paint raw wood furniture with regular acrylic paints, you can also use the same finishes, waxes, and polishes designed for regular wood furniture.
 Often, an easy remake can transform an ordinary purchased piece of miniature furniture.

 If a traditional look is what you crave, try the following wood finishes: